Quick Answer

 Checkpoint Map

-A simple visual overview of where quality decisions happen before bulk release and before repeat orders are booked.
+A simple overview of where quality decisions happen from approved sample review to final release and reorder reference.

 Supporting Workflow Reference

 For buyers who want to review the operating logic behind this workflow in more detail, the 49-node document can be used as supporting material.
-It does not replace the buyer-facing quality logic on this page, but it helps explain the operating framework behind it.
+It does not replace the buyer-facing quality logic on this page, but it helps explain the operating framework behind SkyKingdom’s managed denim workflow.

 Download the 49-Node Workflow PDF